webrecorder/pywb/docs/manual/configuring.rst

 The auto-fetch system is also implemented as part of wombat.

-Wombat was integrated into pywb upto 2.2.x.
+Wombat was integrated into pywb up to 2.2.x.
 Starting with 2.3, wombat has been spun off into its own standalone JS module.

 For more information on wombat.js and client-side rewriting, see the `wombat README <https://github.com/webrecorder/wombat/blob/master/README.md>`_